CaptainCodeman/rdx/docs/overview.md

 Here's the basic terminology explained based on how Redux works which will show how Rdx makes things significantly simpler.

 An `Action` is a Plain Old JavaScript Object (`POJO`) that is serializable.
-It consists of a `type` property which is a string that uniquely identifies that action in the store and an optional `payload` property which can contain additional information the reducer might need to mutate the state.
-The payload can be a simple value or a compex object or array.
+It consists of a `type` property which is a string that uniquely identifies that action in the store and an optional `payload` property which can contain additional information about the action that the reducer might need to mutate the state.
+The payload can be a simple value or a complex object or array.

-Here is an exampe of a simple `Action`:
+Here is an example of a simple `Action`:

 ```json
 {